inventeeo/textmoment-support/README.md

 1. Open the app
 2. Tap "Image Scan"
 3. Capture each page
-4. Tap Image Counting numbers on top right area when finished
+4. Tap Image Counting Number on top right area of the camera screen when finished
+5. crop image if you need, 'Scan' when finished.

 ### Does the app work offline?
 Yes!
 All scanning and text recognition features work without internet connection.